anacrolix/torrent/README.md

 ## Command packages

 Here I'll describe what some of the packages in `./cmd` do.
-Install them with `go get github.com/anacrolix/torrent/cmd/...`.
+See [installation](#installation) to make them available.

 ### torrent